 These cats can then play, and entertain each other.

 Can You Take A Maine Coon On Holiday With You?

-Here’s a cute picture of our 3 year old Maine Coon spending his Summer with the neighbours cat:
+Here’s a cute picture of our 3-year-old Maine Coon spending his Summer with the neighbor’s cat:

 If you are going to travel, I recommend the following items: